Prospect of dual ECB deposit charges sends short-term rates to new lows

 Ten-year Bund yields were flat at 0.47 percent.
 Citi strategists expect them to find "equilibrium" around 0.20 percent, given the new monetary stimulus coming up.

-Assuming banks were charged one rate on half their deposits and another rate on the other half, the cost for the banking system in a -0.2/-0.5 percent deposit rate scheme would be similar to the -0.35 percent currently priced in, said UniCredit rate strategist Elia Lattuga.
+Assuming banks would be charged one rate on half of their deposits and another rate on the other half, the cost for the banking system in a -0.2/-0.5 percent deposit rate scheme would be similar to the -0.35 percent currently priced in, said UniCredit rate strategist Elia Lattuga.

 "But the impact on rates would be larger," he said, explaining that if the amount of excess cash charged at -0.5 percent was sizeable enough, that rate could become the new benchmark for money market rates.

 Societe Generale strategists also expect money market rates to fall towards the lower deposit rate, but they expect the spread between Eonia rates and the lower bound to be wider than the current spread between them and the single deposit rate.
-(Reporting by Marius Zaharia; Editing by Larry King)
+(Reporting by Marius Zaharia; Editing by Alison Williams)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan